Damson Tree - Westmorland

 Harvest : September

-The Westmorland Damson has a complicated heritage.
-The Westmorland Damson, or Lythe Valley Damson, or Witherslack Damson, might originally have been a type of Shropshire Prune.
+Prunus insititia 'Westmorland' has a complicated heritage.
+Otherwise known as the Lythe Valley Damson, or Witherslack Damson, the Westmorland damson might originally have been a type of Shropshire Prune.
 Its fans say its relatively small but delicious fruit is an improvement.
 It is found in the orchards of the Lythe and Winster valleys, where its white blossom drew trippers from the Lancashire mill towns, but deserves a wider audience.
 Up to the Second World War damsons were an important local crop, and sold in Kendal market to be taken by train to jam factories.
 Like all damsons, the Westmorland will thrive on most soils but not peat or heavy clay.
 To find out more about this intriguing tree visit the Westmorland Damson Association.

 Photo: Penrith Action for Community Transition